 This is the second blog post in a series of blog posts all about watercolour techniques, where today I will show you how to make striped watercolour backgrounds for cardmaking.
-You will find the other posts in the series by clicking here – Watercolour Techniques for Cardmaking
+To learn more about watercolouring and all the techniques and tips that I have, why not think about joining my watercolour cardmaking course.
+You can find all of the details and the link to book over on my website https://thesongbirdstamper.co.uk/watercolour-cardmaking-course

 I have used the same stamp set ‘Forever and Always’ by Stampin’ Up! for the whole series of posts, to try and keep the focus on the watercolour techniques.
 The biggest tip that I have for making striped watercolour backgrounds is to purchase the Stampin’ Up! water painters.
 They have a one with a really wide brush in the pack of three which is just perfect for this technique.
 I cannot recommend them enough.